CelestialSystem/hashicorp-vault/README.md

 What is a secret?

-Secrets,are securely-sensitive or personally identifiable info like database credentials, SSH keys, usernames and passwords, AWS IAM credentials, API tokens, Social Security Numbers, credit card numbers, just to name a few.
+Secrets are securely-sensitive or personally identifiable info like database credentials, SSH keys, usernames and passwords, AWS IAM credentials, API tokens, Social Security Numbers, credit card numbers, just to name a few.

 ### Installation